-- What is cryptography? - Related fields: - Cryptography ("secret writing"): Making secret messages - Turning plaintext (an ordinary readable message) into ciphertext (secret messages that are "hard" to read) - Cryptanalysis: Breaking secret messages - Recovering the plaintext from the ciphertext - Cryptology is the science that studies these both - The point of cryptography is to send secure messages over an insecure medium (like the Internet)
+- What is cryptography? - Cryptography ("secret writing") is the art/science of keeping messages secure. - Turning plaintext (an ordinary readable message) into ciphertext (secret messages that are "hard" to read) - The point of cryptography is to send secure messages over an insecure medium (like the Internet) - Related field: - Cryptanalysis: the art/science of secret messages breaking - Recovering the plaintext from the ciphertext - Cryptology: the art/science of studying both.